 The prompt can be anything from an object to an activity.
 Including categories like fitness, movies, landmarks, etc. will make the game more interesting.

 The game can be played in multiple rounds.
-Each round focusing on one category.
+Each round focuses on one category.
 Pictionary is one of the most interesting games to play at home by people of all ages.

 More Games for Kids: Mall Scavenger Hunt List & Ideas